 #1) Unrestrained Database Privileges

-This usually occurs when database users are granted many privileges within a system that leads to privilege abuse which could be excessive, legitimate, and unused abuse.
+This usually occurs when database users are granted multiple privileges within a system that leads to privileged abuse which could be excessive, legitimate, or unused abuse.
 This act can be carried out either by current staff or ex-staff of a company.

-There are some controls that need to be implemented as shown below:
+There are some controls that need to be implemented are shown below:

 - Make all efforts to implement a very strict access control and privilege control policy.

-- Make sure that you do not grant and approve excessive privileges to all employees and try as much as possible to set aside time to deactivate any outdated privileges immediately.
+- Make sure that you do not grant or approve excessive privileges to all employees and try as much as possible to set aside time to deactivate any outdated privileges immediately.

 #2) SQL Injections